-Solar power projects can only receive central government subsidies after completing certain administrative and perfunctory procedures with the relevant authorities of finance, price and energy to be listed in the Subsidy Catalog, which is issued by the MOF, NDRC and NEA from time to time.
+Solar power projects can only receive central government subsidies after completing certain administrative procedures with the relevant authorities of finance, price and energy to be listed in the Subsidy Catalog, which is issued by the MOF, NDRC and NEA from time to time.
 In order to be listed in the Subsidy Catalog, ground-mounted projects submit applications to the relevant provincial authorities; and rooftop DG projects submit applications to the local grid companies in the area where the projects are located.
 After preliminary review of the applications, the relevant provincial authorities and the local grid companies will report to the MOF, NDRC and NEA.

-The project's first payment will include amounts accrued from for all prior months the solar power project has been connected to the power grid.
-As of December 31, 2014, the most recent Subsidy Catalog was released on August 21, 2014.
+A project's first payment will include amounts accrued from for all prior months the solar power project has been connected to the power grid.
+As of December 31, 2015, the most recent Subsidy Catalog was released on August 21, 2014.
 Previously, Subsidy Catalogs have also been released in June 2012, October 2012, December 2012 and February 2013.
+On January 25, 2016, the MOF, NDRC and NEA jointly announced a guidance about the implementation of the application process for the 6th Subsidy Catalog.
+Solar power plants that were completed prior to February 28, 2015 and are not included in the previous catalogs are included in the 6th Subsidy Catalog.
+We have submitted all the required documents by the required due date.